claudijd/c7decrypt/CONTRIBUTING.md

 - [**Create topic branches**](https://github.com/dchelimsky/rspec/wiki/Topic-Branches) Don't ask us to pull from your master branch.

-- **One pull request per feature**.
-If you want to do more than one thing, send multiple pull requests.
+- [**One pull request per feature**](https://help.github.com/articles/using-pull-requests) If you want to do more than one thing, send multiple pull requests.

-- **Send coherent history**.
-Make sure each individual commit in your pull request is meaningful.
+- [**Send coherent history**](http://stackoverflow.com/questions/6934752/git-combining-multiple-commits-before-pushing) Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please squash them before sending them to us.

-- **Follow coding conventions**.
-The standard Ruby stuff, two spaces indent, don't omit parens unless you have a good reason.
+- [**Follow coding conventions**](https://github.com/styleguide/ruby) The standard Ruby stuff, two spaces indent, don't omit parens unless you have a good reason.

 Thank you so much for contributing!